QuantumCalzone/UnityShortcuts/README.md

 # UnityShortcuts
-A collection of shortcuts that automate some
+A collection of shortcuts that automate some workflows.